Ask Experts Questions for FREE Help!

 N0help4u

-I think that probiotics may be one of those things that you should take for short periods of time on and off like with echinaechia.
+I think that probiotics may be one of those things that you should take for short periods on and off like with echinaechia.
 Probiotics are most important after you have taken antibiotics.

 You might try switching to digestive enzymes and see if that works better.
 Another thing that is good but should only be taken for a really short time when you feel bloaty is a digestive or colon cleanse.
 But I think for everyday use the digestive enzymes are the best.